Human Service Work

 Fourth, we strongly recommend that applicants develop their English writing skills beyond the basic pre-admissions requirement, particularly since HSW students are required to perform at a high level in both their vocational and academic studies.

 Fifth, we recommend that, due to the intensity of the Program, applicants complete as many of their grad-required University Transfer courses and electives prior to enrolling.
+In particular, due to the intensity of the first semester, we recommend applicants complete SOCW 200A and their English requirement prior to coming into the program.

 Sixth, we welcome individuals into the program who come with a broad range of personal experiences.
 However, we also recognize that since the Program, and indeed the professional duties of an HSW, is very intensive work, we highly recommend that applicants recruit active personal supports for their general wellness (physical, mental, emotional, social, spiritual) before enrolling.